 Bilateral relations between Australia and the United Arab Emirates

-Bilateral relations between Australia and the UAE are warm, multi-faceted and growing rapidly.
-They are underpinned by extensive trade relations, and the UAE is Australia’s largest Middle East trade and investment partner.
-We enjoy good defence, aviation security and law enforcement cooperation, the latter underpinned by agreements on mutual legal assistance in criminal law matters and extradition.
-Our defence relationship with the UAE is strong and enduring.
-The UAE provided generous support to Australian evacuations from Afghanistan.
+Australia and the United Arab Emirates (UAE) established diplomatic relations in 1975.
+The relationship is warm and multi-faceted, underpinned by extensive trade ties, with the UAE remaining Australia’s largest Middle East trade and investment partner.
+Cooperation spans defence, aviation security, and law enforcement, supported by agreements on mutual legal assistance in criminal matters and extradition.
+The defence relationship is strong and enduring, with the UAE having facilitated generous support to Australian evacuations from Afghanistan.

-The Australian Ambassador to the UAE is based at the Australian Embassy in Abu Dhabi.
-Australia also has a Consulate-General/Trade Commissioner in Dubai.
-State government offices representing New South Wales, Queensland, Western Australia, Victoria and South Australia are also based in the UAE.
+Australia’s diplomatic presence in the UAE comprises the Australian Embassy in Abu Dhabi and a Consulate-General in Dubai.
+State government offices representing New South Wales, Queensland, Western Australia, Victoria, and South Australia are also based in the UAE, supporting trade and investment initiatives across the country

 Mr Ridwaan Jadwat